Omnigon

 Omnigon is a role-playing game published by Omnigon Games Inc. in 1989.

 Description

 Omnigon is a science-fiction role-playing system.
 Characters can be human or one of five alien races (animal-based humanoids - lizard people, cat-people, etc.).
 There are six character classes: warrior, rogue, infiltrator, scout, Psionicist, and alpha knight (warriors with some psionics).
 Character class chosen dictates what skills are available.
 The game includes combat rules, equipment, and five levels of psionic abilities.

 Publication history

 Omnigon was designed by Dennis Craig, Scott Groves, Alan P. Widtmann, and Glenn Zaroski, and published by Omnigon Games Inc. in 1989 as a 60-page book.

+The supplement Omnigon: The Alien Analog was published in 1989.

 Reception

+Stewart Wieck reviewed Omnigon in White Wolf #21 (June/July 1990), rating it a 2 out of 5 and stated that "In all, this game includes everything you need to play a SF campaign, and while the rules are usable, the game falls short of establishing a mood or interesting background."

 Lawrence Schick called the game system "simple and rather trite".